mrFlick72/rsocket-workshop/README.md

 The goal of workshop is provide a simple tutorial on how implements all the 4 programming RSocket paradigms.

+Tip think to RSocket interaction model in Spring to a messaging interaction model and how Spring manage typically a situation like this.
+For instance think how Spring manage websocket on STOMP

 Follow the TODO marks and have fun! 😎

+## Exercise 1: Request Reply
+For this task you should implement an echo use case that resend to the sender the same sent message.
+Implements a simple echo that once received a message republish inbound message as response using the request reply interaction model

+## Exercise 2: fire and forget
+For this task you should implement an fire message on consumer and a simple message logging on publisher, pay attention of the nature of protocol that consumer and publisher role can be mixed according to the chosen interaction semantic.